lgs/docker-rails/README.md

 docker-rails
 ============

 Dockerfile for Rails 4.0.4, with Ruby 2.1.1 on Debian jessie.
 This is a base image to develop rails apps in a contrainer.
-Based on

 ## Use